The Harris Museum, Art Gallery & Library

 The new offer

-The aim of the project is to provide an innovative environment in which museum, library and art gallery collections and services are fused to provide a flexible and community-led offer, allowing the Grade I listed building and its collections to be presented more effectively.
+The aim of the project was to provide an innovative environment in which museum, library and art gallery collections and services are fused to provide a flexible and community-led offer, allowing the Grade I listed building and its collections to be presented more effectively.

 The Art Gallery, Museum, and Library spaces are presented with mixed-mode use for various spaces.
 Working closely with exhibition designers Ralph Applebaum Associates, the gallery cases and new interior fittings are bespoke designs that reference the classical proportions of the rooms and the architectural character of the building.
 The new offer also spills out of the galleries and into the main central space that rises through the four stories of the building to the lantern tower, activating the whole building.

-A temporary gallery is created to GIS Standards which improves the ability to host new and exciting exhibitions.
+A temporary gallery is created to GIS Standards, which improves the ability to host new and exciting exhibitions.

 Meet our team